CyberFlameGO/shoya-go/docs/Installation/README.md

 Once you have Go installed and are ready to compile, you can run `git clone https://gitlab.com/george/shoya-go.git` to clone this repository, switch into its directory, and run `go mod download` to download all the required modules.

-Now with all the modules downloaded, run `go build -o shoya`, and you should have a binary compiled after a short while.
+Now with all the modules downloaded, run `go build -o shoya ./api`, and you should have a binary compiled after a short while.
 Note that if you're on Windows, the following environment variables **must** be set to compile for Linux; `GOOS=linux`, and `GOARCH=amd64`.

 #### Step 1 - Installing & Running Shoya
 After putting that binary you just compiled on a Linux environment, create a `config.json` file in the same directory.
 (You can copy `config.example.json` for an example!)